pulumi/pulumi-hugo/themes/default/content/templates/container-service/aws/index.md

   slug: aws
 ---

-The Container Service template deploys a containerized application to AWS with Pulumi.
-It uses [Amazon Elastic Container Service (ECS)]({{< relref "/registry/packages/aws/api-docs/ecs/cluster" >}}) for cluster management, [AWS Fargate]({{< relref "/registry/packages/awsx/api-docs/ecs/fargateservice" >}}) to run the cluster on serverless compute, and an [Application Load Balancer]({{< relref "/registry/packages/awsx/api-docs/lb" >}}) that serves the container endpoint to the internet.
+The Container Service template deploys a container service to AWS with Pulumi.
+You can then use the container service to build your own containerized application.
+The template deploys [Amazon Elastic Container Service (ECS)]({{< relref "/registry/packages/aws/api-docs/ecs/cluster" >}}) for cluster management, [AWS Fargate]({{< relref "/registry/packages/awsx/api-docs/ecs/fargateservice" >}}) to run the cluster on serverless compute, and an [Application Load Balancer]({{< relref "/registry/packages/awsx/api-docs/lb" >}}) that serves the container endpoint to the internet.
 It also creates an [Amazon Elastic Container Repository (ECR)]({{< relref "/registry/packages/awsx/api-docs/ecr/repository" >}}) that stores the container image.
 The template generates a complete Pulumi program that provisions the cloud resources and installs Nginx in a container, providing you with a working project out of the box that you can customize easily and extend to suit your needs.

 ![An architecture diagram of the Pulumi AWS Container Service template](./architecture.png)

 ## Using this template

-To use this template to deploy an ECS cluster that's running your own containerized application, make sure you've [installed Pulumi]({{< relref "/docs/get-started/install" >}}) and [configured your AWS credentials]({{< relref "/registry/packages/aws/installation-configuration#credentials" >}}), then create a new [project]({{< relref "/docs/intro/concepts/project" >}}) using the template in your language of choice:
+To use this template to deploy an ECS cluster that's running your container service, make sure you've [installed Pulumi]({{< relref "/docs/get-started/install" >}}) and [configured your AWS credentials]({{< relref "/registry/packages/aws/installation-configuration#credentials" >}}), then create a new [project]({{< relref "/docs/intro/concepts/project" >}}) using the template in your language of choice:

 {{% chooser language "typescript,python,go,csharp,yaml" / %}}